 - Special Edition of 100 copies, Inclusive of a signed & limited print of 'Abandoned Car'

 “I photograph dying buildings and Quarry Hill was terminal by the time I got to it.
 Times change and I know there was no point in keeping Quarry Hill Flats.
 But what it stood for might have been worth keeping” - Peter Mitchell

 RRB Photobooks are pleased to announce the forthcoming publication Epilogue -The Demise of the Quarry Hill Flats by Peter Mitchell.
 The book acts as a sequel to his 1990 publication Memento Mori, which documented the dramatic impact of the Quarry Hill redevelopment project in Leeds.

-The book contains over 40 new images, documenting the abandonment and subsequent demolition of the site, adding a poignant final chapter to the 1990 publication and it's later facsimile edition.
-Eschewing the archive material seen in Memento Mori, Epilogue takes a more narrative approach to telling this final part of the story.
+The book contains over 40 new images, documenting the abandonment and subsequent demolition of the site, adding a poignant final chapter to the 1990 publication and its later facsimile edition.
+Largely eschewing the archive material seen in Memento Mori, Epilogue takes a more narrative approach to telling this final part of the story.
 Mitchell is again the lone wanderer in an increasingly unpopulated and other-wordly landscape.

 Quarry Hill was a large housing estate in Leeds built in the 1930's as part of a ‘great social experiment’ to accommodate an entire community of 3000 people.
 By the 1970's both the vision and the flats were crumbling and the decision was made to demolish.